holliee/holliee/README.md

 -->
 I'm Hollie.
 I've been a software engineer at Northrop Grumman since March 2022 and I currently am an MCIT student at UPenn.

 I read a lot of scfi-fi and fantasy.
+I run marathons and ultra trail races.
 I play a game now and then.